analogdevicesinc/ai8x-training/README.md

 There are four dedicated FIFOs connected to processors 0-3, 16-19, 32-35, and 48-51, supporting up to 16 input channels (in HWC format) or four channels (CHW format).
 These FIFOs work when used from the ARM Cortex-M4 core and from the RISC-V core.

+The standard FIFOs are selected using the `--fifo` argument for `cnn-gen.py`.

 ##### Fast FIFO

 The fast FIFO is only available from the RISC-V core, and runs synchronously with the RISC-V for increased throughput.
 It supports up to four input channels (HWC format) or a single channel (CHW format).
 The fast FIFO is connected to processors 0, 1, 2, 3 or 0, 16, 32, 48.

+The fast FIFO is selected using the `--fast-fifo` argument for `cnn-gen.py`.

 ### Accelerator Limits